Habit reversal training

 For best results, continue the new behavior for one to three minutes.

 The examples above (Figures 2a–2d) are just suggestions.
 You may find that another behavior is more suitable for you.
+For lip-cheek-biting, for example, you could also press your lips together or put your teeth together but without clenching them.
 The important thing is that your new response should be as unobtrusive as possible and able to be sustained for one to three minutes.

 The more often you use the alternative behavior instead of the old problem behavior during your targeted times and situations, such as while watching TV, the more likely you’ll learn to replace the unwanted behavior with the new response.